ucsb-cs32/f23/scrypt/03 - Conditionals.md

 - Note that `calc.cpp` expects each line of input to be an expression.
 It should not support statements!
 - Add a new `main()` function in `src/format.cpp`.
 It should read in its entire input, build an AST of the program,  and then print it.
 Each statement should go on its own line.
 Statements within braced blocks should be indented by four spaces.
-Expressions should print as they do in Part 2.
+Expressions should print as they did in Part 2.
 - Add a new `main()` function in `src/scrypt.cpp`.
 This is your new interpreter!
   It should read its entire input, build an AST of the program, and evaluate it.
   If there are no errors,  its only output should be  what is explicitly printed